Are you a happy person? Do you remember yourself, siblings, friends and classmates as relatively happy children?

 The children we collectively teach are unique individuals from different countries, lifestyles, belief systems, religions and experiences.
 While they are so different, they are still all the same.
 They’re children.
 Children with growing, open minds, who respond to humor, positive attention, role models and respect.
 And stories.

-This book is for all children, but especially the glass-half-empty kids.
-There is so much hope there.
+This book is for all children, but especially the kids who lean towards feeling ‘glass half-empty’.

 And I thank those of you who have requested a ‘Happy Feelings’ book for prompting me to get it done!

 It is similar in style and structure to the popular Dealing With Feelings introductory color story All About Feelings with two child narrators interacting with the audience and each other as they observe What happy kids say and do.